turgaykirikkale/AwsWithTerraform/README.md

 you need to use these commands.

-Each folder inside which inside of the services folder, firstly you need to add to root main.tf
+Each folder which inside of the services folder, firstly you need to add to root main.tf

 1.aws access key
 2.aws secret key